 Per the California Walnut Board’s site “you can maintain the fresh taste of California walnuts by keeping them cold.
 Walnuts go rancid when exposed to warm temperatures for long periods of time.
 Heat causes the fat in walnuts to change structure, which creates off odors and flavors.
 Fresh walnuts smell mildly nutty and taste sweet.
 If your walnuts smell like paint thinner, you know they’re rancid.
 And if they’re rancid, you should throw them away!”

 I keep mine in a stored in a sealable bag in the freezer.
 Always fresh and ready to use.
-Like in these Chocolate Walnut Rolled Baklava!
+Like in these Chocolate Walnut Baklava Rolls!